Gets the primary clipboard of the widget.

 Queues an animation frame update and adds a callback to be called before each frame.

-Returns the baseline that has currently been allocated to @widget.
+Returns the baseline that has currently been allocated to the widget.

 Retrieves the widget’s allocation.

-Specifies whether the input focus can enter the widget or any of its children.
+Sets whether the input focus can enter the widget or any of its children.

-Queries whether @widget can be the target of pointer events.
+Queries whether the widget can be the target of pointer events.

-Sets whether @widget can be the target of pointer events.
+Sets whether the widget can be the target of pointer events.

 Called by widgets as the user moves around the window using keyboard shortcuts.

-Gets the value set with gtk_widget_set_child_visible().
+Gets the value set with Gtk::Widget#child_visible=

-Sets whether @widget should be mapped along with its parent.
+Sets whether the widget should be mapped along with its parent.

-Gets the clipboard object for @widget.
+Gets the clipboard object for the widget.

-Computes the bounds for @widget in the coordinate space of @target.
+Computes the bounds for widget in the coordinate space of target.

-Computes a matrix suitable to describe a transformation from @widget's coordinate system into @target's coordinate system.
+Computes a matrix suitable to describe a transformation from widget's coordinate system into target's coordinate system.

-Tests if the point at (@x, @y) is contained in @widget.
+Tests if a given point is contained in the widget.

 Creates a new Pango::Context